microsoft/semantic-kernel/README.md

 ![Chat Copilot answering a question](https://learn.microsoft.com/en-us/semantic-kernel/media/chat-copilot-in-action.gif)

-You can find it's repo by navigating to [github.com/microsoft/chat-copilot](https://github.com/microsoft/chat-copilot).
+You can find it's repo by navigating to its [GitHub repo](https://github.com/microsoft/chat-copilot).
-You can also learn more about Chat Copilot in our [documentation](https://learn.microsoft.com/en-us/semantic-kernel/chat-copilot/).

 ## Check out our other repos!